 – The importance and process of whistleblowing.

-- How to address any dilemmas they may face between a person’s rights and their safety.
+– How to address any dilemmas you may face between a person’s rights and their safety.

-How to promote health and wellbeing for the individuals they support and work colleagues.
+How to promote health and wellbeing for the individuals you support and work colleagues.

 – The health and safety responsibilities of self, employer and workers.